-Students enrolled in the European Study Tour are required to take this course during the spring semester as part of their academic preparation for the tour part of the EST that takes place in the early summer.
+Students must apply and be accepted to participate in the EST by applying before the October 1 deadline in the fall.
+Participants who have been approved must take this course during the spring semester as part of their academic preparation for the tour that takes place in the early summer.
 Spring.